-Firefighters: 1 injured in shooting outside Ocala Winghouse | Where Orlando Turns First For Breaking News, Weather, and Traffic
+Firefighters: 1 injured in shooting outside Ocala WingHouse | Where Orlando Turns First For Breaking News, Weather, and Traffic

-OCALA, FLORIDA - One person was injured late Sunday in a shooting outside an Ocala restaurant, the Ocala Fire Department said.
+OCALA, Fla. - One person was injured late Sunday in a shooting outside an Ocala restaurant, the Ocala Fire Department said.

 The shooting was reported shortly before 10 p.m. outside The WingHouse Bar & Grill on East Silver Springs Boulevard west of Northeast 25th Avenue, firefighters said.